BruceBrown/d3/d3-components/README.md

 // create the Machine from Alice, getting back a machine and Sender<StateTable>. let (alice, sender) = executor::connect(Alice{});

-// send a command to the network asking for Alice to be notified if a connection
+// send a command to the network asking for Alice to
-// is received for 127.0.0.1:4000
+// be notified if a connection is received for 127.0.0.1:4000 let cmd = NetCmd::BindListener("127.0.0.1:4000".to_string, sender);
-network::get_network_sender().send(NetCmd::BindListener("127.0.0.1:4000".to_string, sender)).expect("send failed");
+network::get_network_sender().send(cmd).expect("send failed");

 // Stop the scheduler and executor and network network::start_network();